spritzle/spritzle/docs/interface.md

 Returns a list of all info-hashes in the session, filtered by the query expression.

-The query string format is field=expression, where expression is different dependent upon the field's type.
+The query string format is field.operator=expression, where expression is different dependent upon the field's type and operator is the last '.' separated field of the key.

 ##### Strings
 String operations are regular expressions.